godotengine/godot-docs/classes/class_animationplayer.rst

 | *Getter* | get_assigned_animation()      |
 +----------+-------------------------------+

-If playing, the current animation; otherwise, the animation last played.
-When set, would change the animation, but would not play it unless currently playing.
+If playing, the the current animation's key, otherwise, the animation last played.
+When set, this changes the animation, but will not play it unless already playing.
 See also :ref:`current_animation<class_AnimationPlayer_property_current_animation>`.

 ----